MakanFar/StyleMyDialogue/README.md

 That's it! now the new stylized outputs with the original generic prompts are in the results.csv

-Currently dailogues are randomly genrated using a the DailyDailouges dataset, but you can change the dailouges, by changing it from the config file.
+Currently dailogues are randomly genrated using a dataset of daily dailouges.
+But you can add your own dailouges, by changing it from the config file.

 Enter your own dailogues in `config.yml`
 ```yml
  dialogues: "dailogue list or dataset"
 ```

-Characters, emotions, and images can also be changed by their csv files in the data folder, or changing the variable paths from the config file.
+Characters, emotions, and images can also be updated by modifying their respected CSV files in `data\` or changing the variable paths from the `config.yml`.

-Enter your own images in `config.yml`
 ```yml
  images: "image list or dataset"
 ```

-Enter your own characters in `config.yml`
 ```yml
  characters: "character list or dataset"
 ```

-Enter your own emotions in `config.yml`
 ```yml
  emotions: "emotion list or dataset"
 ```